intelligent-ears/sift/README.md

 # Sift

-**Sift** is a next-generation modular vulnerability scanner built in Go, designed for large-scale automated security assessments.
-It advances the ideas pioneered by [Artemis (CERT-PL)](https://github.com/CERT-Polska/Artemis) with three core innovations:
+**Sift** is a modular, large-scale vulnerability scanner built in Go.
+It is designed for national CERTs, security researchers, and bug bounty hunters who need to scan thousands of targets reliably, with signal — not noise.

-- **Context-aware Nuclei orchestration** — fingerprint targets first, then filter 10,000+ Nuclei templates to the relevant 50 using a two-stage metadata filter + ML re-ranker.
-Makes Nuclei feasible at scale.
+Sift's core thesis: most scanners either run everything (slow, noisy) or nothing (fast, blind).
+Sift fingerprints targets first, then selects only the relevant checks using a two-stage metadata filter and online ML re-ranker — making comprehensive scanning feasible at scale.

+---

+## What makes Sift different

+**Context-aware Nuclei orchestration**
+Sift fingerprints every target before scanning.
+The smart Nuclei router filters 10,000+ templates down to the relevant 50 using tag matching, technology detection, and version range applicability.
+A ML re-ranker then scores candidates using per-template Bayesian hit-rate tracking, updated online after every scan.
+No blind template runs.
+No wasted compute.

-- **Online ML triage middleware** — a Python/gRPC microservice that reduces false positives, re-ranks findings by severity, and clusters similar results.
-Adapts to new deployments without retraining.
+**Online ML triage middleware**
+A Python/gRPC microservice reduces false positives, re-ranks findings by severity in target context, and clusters similar findings across scans.
+It adapts to new deployments within the first few hundred scans — no retraining required.
+If the ML service is unavailable, scanning continues unaffected.

-- **GraphQL attack surface coverage** — 8 checks covering introspection exposure, query depth/complexity abuse, batching attacks, auth bypass, and injection via variables.
-Not covered by Artemis or standard Nuclei templates.
+**GraphQL attack surface coverage**
+A dedicated native module covers GraphQL vulnerabilities not addressed by standard template libraries: introspection exposure, query depth and complexity abuse, batching attacks, auth bypass on sensitive resolvers, injection via variables, and alias-based amplification.

+**Fully modular**
+Every scanner capability is an independent module implementing one Go interface.
+Adding a new module is a single file with an `init()` registration call.
+Modules communicate exclusively via NATS JetStream — zero direct coupling.

 ---